nguyecle/turn-light-on-skill/README.md

 * "Can you turn the light on ?"
 * "Turn the light on"
 * "Switch the light on"
-* "Can you switch de light on"
+* "Can you switch the light on"
 * "Can you turn on the light ?"
 * "Turn on the light"